splunk/public-o11y-docs/admin/authentication/SSO/sso-AzureAD.rst

 Configure Azure AD for a single organization
 --------------------------------------------------------------

-For instructions, see :new-page:`Tutorial: Azure Active Directory single sign-on (SSO) integration with SignalFx <https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/signalfx-tutorial>` on the Microsoft documentation website.
+For instructions, see :new-page:`Tutorial: Microsoft Entra single sign-on (SSO) integration with SignalFx <https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/signalfx-tutorial>` on the Microsoft documentation website.

 Configure Azure AD for multiple organizations
 ------------------------------------------------------------------------------------------

 #.
-In a new browser tab or window, access :new-page:`Tutorial: Azure Active Directory single sign-on (SSO) integration with SignalFx <https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/signalfx-tutorial>` on the Microsoft documentation website.
+In a new browser tab or window, access :new-page:`Tutorial: Microsoft Entra single sign-on (SSO) integration with SignalFx <https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/signalfx-tutorial>` on the Microsoft documentation website.
 #.
 After you complete step 7, do the following:

    #.
 In the Azure AD integration tile, select :guilabel:`Integration-specific Entity ID`.